HardeepAsrani/o2/README.md

 ## Font Awesome Icon Picker For WordPress Customizer

-Place /o2/ folder in your theme, and include it by adding the following code:
+Install the Icon-Picker toolkit by adding this line of code to functions.php file.
 ```
-define( 'O2_DIRECTORY', get_template_directory() . '/inc/o2/' );
-define( 'O2_DIRECTORY_URI', get_template_directory_uri() . '/inc/o2/' );
 require get_template_directory() . '/inc/o2/controls/icon-picker/icon-picker-control.php';
 ```
-First you need to define directory and directory URI of the /o2/ folder after that you need to include icon-picker-control.php file.

 And that’s all you need to do.

-You can add it to your customizer like this:
+You can add it to your customizer by dumping this code into the `inc/customizer.php` or `functions.php` if you don't have customizer.php file:
 ```
 $wp_customize->add_setting( 'o2_fa_icon_picker', array(
     'default' => 'fa-facebook',